Sharon Chung

-Sharon Chung is an American politician serving as a member of the Illinois House of Representatives for the 91st district.
+Sharon Chung is an American professional musician and politician serving as a member of the Illinois House of Representatives for the 91st district.
+Elected in 2022, she was the first Korean American elected to the Illinois General Assembly.

 Career

+Chung worked as a professional violinist before being elected to the McLean County Board in 2018, where she was the first Asian American to serve.

-Chung was a member of the McLean County Board.
-She was elected to the State House in the 2022 Illinois House of Representatives election.
+She was elected to the Illinois House of Representatives in the 2022 election, becoming the first Korean American elected to the Illinois General Assembly.
 She ran for re-election in 2024.
 Chung won re-election in the general election.

 She endorsed the Kamala Harris 2024 presidential campaign.

+Personal life

+Chung is the daughter of Korean immigrants and a mother of two daughters.